micryon/GPUcoin/README.md

   - (done) All name changes, and symbol changes: GPUC
   - (done) Change max coins amount, and original COIN amount
   - (done) Change KGW retarget time

-  - Add in DNSSeed address, and hardcoded 3 node seed addresses, 3 data center VPSes: 2 in US, and 1 in canada
+  - (done) Add in DNSSeed address, and hardcoded 3 node seed addresses, 3 data center VPSes: 2 in US, and 1 in canada
+  - (done) Revert fix micro, milli units (this was changed before to avoid integer overflows for 100B+coins)
   - Update subsidy schedule
-  - Fix micro, milli units (this was changed before to avoid integer overflows for 100B+coins)

     - change confirmations needed to account for 60second blocktimes
   - Add in graphics